 - Understanding of diverse 2S/LGBTQ+ community health issues and perspectives, including by way of lived experience

 Other Competencies & Qualifications (assets)

-- Knowledge of Indigenous research methodologies and experience working with Indigenous Two-Spirit communities
+- Knowledge of Indigenous research methodologies and experiences working with Indigenous Two-Spirit community

 - Awareness of 2S/LGBTQ+ social, cultural, and political values and sensitivities

 - Capacity to prioritize tasks and function under tight and/or competing deadlines